amitiamity/redis-stream-kickstart/README.md

                 this);
    ```
    5. Implementing DisposableBean to override the destroy method to cancel the subscription and stop the message listener container.

+  ## Adding element in redis stream
+  xadd streamname * keyname 10
+  For this usecase , run as : xadd "odd-even-streams" * number 10